miscellaneousmaterials/thoughtbubble/README.md

 My submission for the 2025 Global Game Jam!
+I didn't finish it.